• Bread Machine

 • Kitchen humidity can impact a recipe.
 A winter kitchen tends to be drier due to your heating system drying out the air.
 In contrast, a kitchen in the summer can be much more humid.
 This change in humidity impacts baking as flour can soak up humidity from the air.
 Therefore, you might have to add 1-2 teaspoons of liquid in the winter if the dough is looking too dry.
 Or you might have to add 1-2 teaspoons of flour in the summer if the dough is looking too wet.
 If your kitchen is very dry or humid, you might have to add even a little more (but start with 1 teaspoon at a time until you achieve the right consistency).
 Of course, excessive kitchen humidity or dryness can impact a recipe at any time during the year (not just in the summer & winter)!

 • This is one of the reasons that people should store flour in an airtight container if they have already opened the flour package.
-Flour can pick up extra moisture from the air while sitting in the pantry and this can throw off recipes (i.e. throw off the liquid-to-dry ingredient ratio), spoil flavor, degrade shelf life, etc.
+Flour can pick up extra moisture from the air while sitting in the pantry and this can throw off recipes (e.g. throw off the liquid-to-dry ingredient ratio), spoil flavor, degrade shelf life, etc.

 • If your bread comes out too dense, it is likely due to one of the following reasons; You are using old or stale yeast, using a cold refrigerator temperature liquid (which slows yeast growth), baking in a cold winter temperature kitchen (yeast likes kitchen temps of 75-80 degree F), placing salt on top of or next to the yeast (salt kills yeast so it must be placed away from the yeast in the bread pan), etc. For more reasons, you should visit Bread Dad’s Why Is My Bread Machine Bread So Dense? page.